-- 2.25 As set out in policy EI3, the borough will retain a strategic reservoir of industrial land in the Queenstown Road SIL and the LSIAs along the Wandle valley.
+2.27 As set out in policy EI3, the borough will retain a strategic reservoir of industrial land in the Queenstown Road, Battersea SIL and the LSIAs along the Wandle valley.
 This entails the protection of this land for industrial uses and those related to this industrial activity.
 This can constitute a very wide variety of activity, from bus depots and concrete batching plants to car repair, hi-tech manufacturing, breweries, self-storage and builders' yards.
 The borough's industrial areas also provide premises for cultural workplaces, including workshops, studio and storage space for creative manufacturing and production.
 Many cultural and other businesses in the borough's industrial areas are located here in order to be in close proximity to the CAZ and the established institutions and businesses that help to make London unique.
-Through protecting this strategic reservoir of industrial land, this policy will enable this rich diversity of industrial businesses to thrive. - 2.26 The SIL and LSIAs are not appropriate locations for any sort of residential use, and other non-industrial uses will also be restricted as set out below.
+Through protecting this strategic reservoir of industrial land, this policy will enable this rich diversity of industrial businesses to thrive.

+2.28 The SIL and LSIAs are not appropriate locations for any sort of residential use, and other non-industrial uses will also be restricted as set out below.

-- 2.27 In order to provide services to people working in the SIL and LSIAs, and to support the industrial businesses in this area, it may be appropriate in some instances to allow small-scale non-industrial uses.
-Examples include small-scale cafes, crèche facilities, or training centres that relate to industrial or transport businesses. - 2.28 The borough's SIL and LSIAs are also appropriate locations for delivery hubs and distribution centres.
+2.29 In order to provide services to people working in the SIL and LSIAs, and to support the industrial businesses in this area, it may be appropriate in some instances to allow small-scale non-industrial uses.
+Examples include small-scale cafes, crèche facilities, or training centres that relate to industrial or transport businesses.

+2.30 The borough's SIL and LSIAs are also appropriate locations for delivery hubs and distribution centres.
 Any proposals for new delivery or distribution facilities must pay particular regard the relevant Local Plan and London Plan policies regarding transport, traffic, public realm and amenity in order to ensure any increase in vehicle movements or changes to operation does not have a significantly negative impact for the local area.
-Opportunities to take advantage of emerging technologies and distribution organisation practices will be encouraged where this would assist in reducing and consolidating deliveries, take vehicles off the roads, improve air quality, and/or reduce disturbance. - 2.29 The northern and western edges of the Queenstown Road, Battersea SIL will be promoted for designation in the forthcoming London Plan as Industrial Business Park.
-The Summerstown LSIA will be promoted for designation in the forthcoming London Plan as part of the North Wimbledon SIL.
-The North Wimbledon SIL is currently made up of the industrial estates at Durnsford Road and Plough Lane in the London Borough of Merton.
+Opportunities to take advantage of emerging technologies and distribution organisation practices will be encouraged where this would assist in reducing and consolidating deliveries, take vehicles off the roads, improve air quality, and/or reduce disturbance.